 - guided welcome to country tours and/or talks for visitors

 - management of visitors or tourists and tourism assets education programs and mentoring.

 Round 3 Expressions of Interest period closed

-Expressions of Interest for Round 3 of the Aboriginal Ranger Program have been extended.
-The closing date is now 5pm Friday 29 May 2020.
+Expressions of Interest for Round 3 of the Aboriginal Ranger Program closed on Friday 29 May 2020.

 Four million dollars is available in this round for projects up to two years that will be completed before June 2022.